Hari-Nagarajan/fairgame/README.md

 **If everyone is botting, then no one is botting.**

-### DISCLAIMER (Amazon Account Risks)

-WARNING: The (mis)use of this software can result in a soft-ban of your Amazon account or worse.
-By using this software, you acknowledge these risks and agree to its use at your own discretion.
-Soft-bans cannot be troubleshooted by the developer(s), nor can they be detected/resolved by the standard Amazon Customer Support*.
-If this happens, the only resolution is to stop all Amazon monitors (Fair Game or other bots, e.g., Distill.io), wait, and hope the limits are lifted within a few days.
-If this is a major issue consider  using a burner Amazon account or avoid this software altogether.

-Amazon has discrete anti-bot counter-measures that may be triggered by (*but not limited to*): 1) running multiple instances on one device, 2) running multiple instances on different devices, regardless of their IP, proxy, or location (it is based on you Amazon account), 3) configuring an instance to check stock too frequently/aggressively (default settings not guaranteed to be safe), or 4**) you monitor certain high-demand items, fail to make the initial purchase, and cause the bot to make several quick consecutive attempts to purchase it.

-Side-effects of a soft-ban include: 1) Fly-out window is missing/completely blank, even if there are listings for the ASIN, 2) frequent CAPTCHA checks, 3) you cannot access the My Account page, add items to your cart, or complete purchases; usually displayed as a 503 error (Amazon Dogs & “SORRY we couldn’t find that page” message).
-You’ll likely have to sit-out a few days of drops to resolve the throttle.

-*As far as we know.
-***This is not confirmed but seems to be a trend.

 ## Current Functionality

 FairGame only works on Amazon and can automatically place an order.